dgaines2/vasp_manager/README.md

 `calculations/results.json`.

-The bulk moduli analysis is carried out in the backend using the open-source `pymatgen` software to fit an EOS, and elastic constant analysis using custom scripts.
+The bulk moduli analysis is carried out in the backend using the open-source `pymatgen` software to fit an EOS and elastic constant analysis using custom scripts.

 ### Calculation Modes